Fatima-Mujahid/pintos-installation/README.md

 # Pintos Installation
-For the installation and setup of Pintos, I followed the steps mentioned in this [link](https://tssurya.wordpress.com/2014/08/16/installing-pintos-on-your-machine/):
+For the installation and setup of Pintos, I followed the steps mentioned [here](https://tssurya.wordpress.com/2014/08/16/installing-pintos-on-your-machine/)
 All the steps performed for this installation and the issues and errors faced along with their solutions are listed below:
 NOTE:
 1. The library “stropts.h” is included in some files in pintos.
 This library does not work for latest Ubuntu versions after 18.04 (e.g. 20.04).
 So, I used Ubuntu version 14.04.